VictoriaOsipov/VictoriaOsipov/README.md

-#  HEllo there, I'm Victoria Osipov.
+#  Hello there, I'm Victoria Osipov.

 ## I am a Computer ScienceStudent